Five things to consider when choosing where to place your schemes business

 Florists, animal sanctuaries, boutique gin distilleries, cycle shops, choirs and similar societies, drama groups, model railway and other hobbyists, and certain specialist personal lines such as cycles … you name it, and the chances are we’re interested in talking to you about it.

-We want to work with like-minded brokers, who are passionate and knowledgeable about their existing scheme – or have a great idea for a new one, and the commitment to dive into the data and the detail to make it work.
+We want to work with like-minded brokers and MGA's, who are passionate and knowledgeable about their existing scheme – or have a great idea for a new one, and the commitment to dive into the data and the detail to make it work.

 For speculative schemes, we’re keen on relatively unsaturated markets, where schemes have yet to really take off.